-If you are the owner of an LLC in Wisconsin, there may come a time when you decide to dissolve the company.
+If you are an LLC business owner, there may come a time when you decide to dissolve your Wisconsin limited liability company.

 Steps to Dissolving a Wisconsin LLC

-Every business entity in Wisconsin has to go through a formal dissolution process.
-Wisconsin LLCs are no exception.
-The steps to dissolve an LLC in Wisconsin are as follows.
+The procedure to dissolve an LLC in Wisconsin are as follows.

 Step 1: Follow Your LLC Operating Agreement

-The procedure required to dissolve a Wisconsin LLC should be outlined in the operating agreement.
+The procedure required to dissolve an LLC should be outlined in the operating agreement.

 This means that the LLC will be wound up, and all assets and liabilities will be disposed of according to the operating agreement.

-In most cases, LLC members will vote to dissolve the Wisconsin LLC.
-A majority vote is usually required to pass this resolution.
-Written consent from all LLC members should be kept in the records.
+Members must convene and cast a majority vote to pass this resolution.
+Written consent from Wisconsin LLC members should be kept in the records.

 Step 2: Notify All Interested Parties

-Unknown claimants and creditors may have a claim against the Wisconsin LLC.
-The LLC must notify these people of its intent to dissolve by:
+The entity must notify these people of its intent to dissolve by:

-- Publishing a written notice in the newspaper indicating that it intends to shut down operations.
+- Publishing a written notice in the newspaper for a month indicating that it intends to shut down operations.

 - Sending a written notice to all known creditors and claimants.

-Business bank accounts must be closed, and all outstanding taxes and debts must be paid.
+Business bank accounts must be closed, and all outstanding taxes must be paid by filing a final tax return.
 The LLC should work with its creditors to come to a resolution, if possible.

 If you have a tax account with various financial institutions, you must close them.
 This includes the IRS account, state account, and local tax account.